Running-Ant-D/learngit/Readme.txt

-This is a Git guides;
+This are a Git guides;
 Git is a version control systom;
-Git is a free software.
+Git is a free software under the GPL;
 Git is a distributed version control system;